-The formerly American and now Swiss-owned brand Luminox, a company that still sells watches for the U.S. military and law enforcement agencies, has recently expanded its “Colormark” line of diving timepieces with the snow-white Luminox Navy SEALs Colormark Whiteout (Ref.
+The former American and now Swiss-owned brand Luminox, a company that still sells watches for the U.S. military and law enforcement agencies, has recently expanded its “Colormark” line of diving timepieces with the snow-white Luminox Navy SEALs Colormark Whiteout (Ref.
 3057.WO) model.
 Although clearly designed to be worn with snow camo, the watch still looks good enough with a pair of blue jeans, especially if you color key it to white sneakers or, at least, white socks.

 Unlike their still fresh Luminox Original Navy SEALs 3000 Blackout (Ref.
 A.3001.BO) model that was presented in a 43 mm case, this all-white model comes in a slightly larger body around 44 millimeters in diameter.

-As usual, the case, bezel and the case back are crafted from molded fiberglass-reinforced polycarbonate that makes the case not only more resistant to all kinds of abuse, but also significantly decreases its weight.
+As usual, the case, bezel, and the case back are crafted from molded fiberglass-reinforced polycarbonate that makes the case not only more resistant to all kinds of abuse but also significantly decreases its weight.

-As far as I know, the Swiss made quartz movement that powers the timekeeper is secured from stress with a metal cage.
+As far as I know, the Swiss-made quartz movement that powers the timekeeper is secured from stress with a metal cage.
 The double-gasket setting crown is also made from steel.

-The snow white strap that wears the easily recognizable Luminox shield is made from polyurethane.
+The snow-white strap that wears the easily recognizable Luminox shield is made from polyurethane.
 Although I am not sure whether a replacement strap of the same color will be available to buy when the watch is finally discontinued, there is a huge (okay, not huge, but still more than adequate) choice of white NATO ballistic nylon straps that will look great with this ‘tactical’ timekeeper.